Angle Alliance: Initial formation

 The formation took place at Genesis when A.J.
 Styles and Tomko assisted Angle in helping him keep the TNA World Heavyweight Championship.
 Styles wanted to have the Angle Alliance and Christian's Coalition join forces; however, Cage denied Angle's request of being his "lackey", thus Styles and Tomko were dropped from the Coalition.
 After Angle offered membership to both Robert Roode and Christian, Roode quickly accepted while Cage stalled with insults towards all the members.
 He eventually followed suit under the condition that he became the leader, which the group apparently agreed to before Angle and Roode turned on and attacked him the same night, with Styles trying to hold them back and Tomko walking out on the scene.
 The next week Angle and Roode attacked Cage after the match again with Styles this time not helping his former captain.
 Roode was then simply phased out of the Alliance and concentrated on his own separate feud with Booker T. In the weeks following, Styles had to decide to be in either the Angle Alliance or Christian's Coalition.
-Two weeks before Final Resolution on an episode of TNA impact!, Tomko left both groups stating that he wants to be his own man.
+Two weeks before Final Resolution on an episode of TNA iMPACT!, Tomko left both groups stating that he wants to be his own man.

 Turning on Christian

 At Final Resolution, A.J.
-Styles finally decided to join the Angle Alliance, when he helped Angle retain his TNA World Heavyweight Championship against Christian, turning on his former captain for good after being seduced by Karen's charms and Kurt's power.
-On the following Impact!, A.J. was rechristened as "(the) Prince (of Phenomenal)" A.J.
+Styles finally decided to join the Angle Alliance, when he helped Angle retain his TNA World Heavyweight Championship against Cage, turning on his former captain for good after being seduced by Karen's charms and Kurt's power.
+On the following Impact!, Styles was rechristened as "(the) Prince (of Phenomenal)" A.J.
 Styles, with fellow Alliance members Kurt, Karen, and Jeremy Borash.
-After Christian came out running down A.J. and Karen, both he and Samoa Joe, who came out next, claimed to deserve title shots.
-Before Joe and Christian could go down to the ring, Jim Cornette interrupted and announced a 3-way #1 contender's match between Christian, Joe, and A.J. (where if A.J. won, he could have an option to have a match with Kurt Angle and get Angle two months off from defending the world title until the April Lockdown PPV).
-Christian, however, won and earned the title match at February's Against All Odds.
+After Cage came out running down Styles and Karen, both he and Samoa Joe, who came out next, claimed to deserve title shots.
+Before Joe and Christian could go down to the ring, Jim Cornette interrupted and announced a 3-way #1 contender's match between Cage, Joe, and Styles (where if Styles won, he could have an option to have a match with Kurt Angle and get Angle two months off from defending the world title until the April Lockdown PPV).
+Cage, however, won and earned the title match at February's Against All Odds.
 Angle then went on to attempt to get Tomko back in the Alliance, insulting Tomko's wife in the process.
 Tomko went on to brutally beat up Angle throughout the Impact Zone, then to defeat him in a one-on-one match with Styles as the referee and with assistance from Cage.
-At Against All Odds, Tomko cemented his place in the Alliance by costing Christian his last title opportunity.
+At Against All Odds, Tomko cemented his place in the Alliance by costing Cage his last title opportunity.